bsoc-bitbyte/Summer_of_ML/SoM-2024/README.md

 - Collaborate with your peers and mentors.
 - Have fun learning!

->We encourage you to write a blog post to understanding your learnings and share it with the community.
+>We encourage you to write a blog post of your understanding of different topics share it with the community.

 ## Submission Guidelines
 This repository will be used to submit your assignments and projects.